Why we need groups?

 I have co-created and facilitated workshops in Anger, Assertiveness, Bereavement and Suicide Awareness, Bullying, Celebrating Menstruation, Conflict Resolution, Communication Skills, Community Building, Mediation, Parenting and Stress Management.
 Every year I work with Women in Power - a women's initiation and empowerment programme, offer various retreats, and regularly co-facilitate Death Cafes alongside co-facilitating an ongoing Co-Gender Group working with the issues that arise between men and women.

 I facilitate both one-off and ongoing groups.

-I am particularly interested in facilitating supervision groups, co-gender and women’s groups and parents’ groups, and in co-facilitating co-gender groups.
+I am particularly interested in facilitating supervision groups, women’s groups and parents’ groups, and in co-facilitating co-gender groups.
 Please go to Supervision page.